NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/E/everywhen-map.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "The map changes based on the creature who invests it, showing every path the creature has ever traveled in their lifetime.
 The map doesn't distinguish between current or past locations.
-It can be tricked into revealing the path of a different creature if a piece of that creature (such as hair, bone, or skin) is used with a successful DC 24 [[Feats/Trick Magic Item|Trick Magic Item]] check."
+It can be tricked into revealing the path of a different creature if a piece of that creature (such as hair, bone, or skin) is used with a successful DC 24 [[Trick Magic Item]] check."
 powerTitle1:
 actionEconomy1:
 type1: